njhammond/download_parse_wbf_records/README.md

 Edit download_from_wbf.rb and specify a range of matches to download.
 Easiest way is to find range is to go the WBF web site and find an approximate starting MatchID and an approximate end MatchID.

-For Veldhoven, a good range is 38500 to 40500
+For Veldhoven, a good range is 38500 to 45400

 	ruby download_from_wbf.rb

 This creates files in your local directory that correspond to the MatchID.
+Script will be slow.
+No attempt is made at performance - we do not want to overload the WBF server so one connection at a time sequentially.
+My experience is that this can take 2-5 seconds per connection so plan accordingly.

 Extract data
 ==

 In my case, I wanted to extra the teams, tournament ID, player names, player IDs.
 Nothing fancy about the code - simple brute force.
+The following script extracts the data from the download HTML pages.

 	sh extract_data.sh